aws-samples/aws-health-aware/README.md

 There are 3 available ways to deploy AHA, all are done via the same Terraform template to make deployment as easy as possible.

-**NOTE:** AHA code is tested with Terraform version v1.1.9, please make sure to have minimum terraform verson of v1.1.9 installed.
+**NOTE: ** AHA code is tested with Terraform version v1.0.9, please make sure to have minimum terraform verson of v1.0.9 installed.

 The 3 deployment methods for AHA are: